-In the Review Year, to the best of our knowledge, no fraud or corruption occurred within the Group, and we have fully complied with the laws and regulations relating to anti-bribery and corruption, including Prevention of Bribery Ordinance (Cap.
+In the Review year, anti-corruption training was being delivered by circulating related materials to all employees, including executive Directors to raise the staff's awareness towards anti-bribery.
+In the Review Year, to the best of our knowledge, no fraud, corruption, extortion and money laundering occurred within the Group, and we have fully complied with the laws and regulations relating to anti-bribery and corruption, including Prevention of Bribery Ordinance (Cap.
 201).